-No One’s Been As Wrong About Anything As Charles Barkley Was About Celtics
+No One’s Been More Wrong About Anything Than Charles Barkley Was About Celtics

 And then this happened.

 Barkley really started to double down when the playoffs arrived, and quite honestly, it’s hard to blame him.
-The Celtics are undermanned, having not only lost Hayward for the season, but a knee injury ended Kyrie Irving’s season before the playoffs even began.
+After all, a knee injury shut down Boston’s best player, Kyrie Irving, before the postseason even began.

 A first-round series with the Milwaukee Bucks gave Barkley his latest chance to go against the Green.

 “The Milwaukee Bucks are going to beat the Boston Celtics,” he said before Game 1. ” … If Boston wins this series, to me, it will be an upset.
-Everybody’s picking Milwaukee — or should be picking Milwaukee — because of Giannis and Bledsoe and those guys.
-I just think Milwaukee, because of the injuries, No. 1, Boston is a better team but not because of the injuries.
+Everybody’s picking Milwaukee — or should be picking Milwaukee — because of Giannis (Antetokounmpo) and (Eric) Bledsoe and those guys.
+I just think Milwaukee, because of the injuries, number one, Boston is a better team but not because of the injuries.
 Milwaukee is going to win this series.”

 It took seven games, but the Celtics ultimately got it done.